Frequently Asked Questions

 1. It isn’t immediately obvious what “the humanities” really means.
 What is it?

-We are a four year program in the liberal arts with our core courses including and emphasizing a specialized study of history and literature, as well as the arts.
+We are a four year program in the liberal arts with our core courses including and emphasizing a specialized study of history and literature, art, and culture.
 “The humanities” also refers to the interconnectivity of human endeavors through time and culture.
 So, we study the development of civilizations and how history influences literature, arts, math, and science.
 We certainly “lean into” English, history, and the arts; however our students get full and demanding courses in math and science.
 A study of “the humanities” is a study of culture (history, literature, music, philosophy, painting, sculpture, architecture, archeology, dance, religion, political science, psychology, anthropology, film, photography, and more).

 Too often, a false binary pitting the arts and sciences against one another inhibits our intellectual and social development.
 A full study of the humanities rejects this bifurcation, and instead, promotes both liberal arts and STEM opportunities, realizing that they are deeply connected.
 Music and math are more like cousins than strangers.
-The study of history and geography requires an understanding of environment and ecosystem; raw materials and natural resources, coupled with chemistry, and physics inspire innovators and technologists.
+The study of history and geography requires an understanding of environment and ecosystem; raw materials and natural resources, explored and imagined through scientific inquiry, inspire innovators and technologists.
 World history, culture, current events, and global markets are entangled.
 A study of the liberal arts and humanities enrich and fulfill our lives in an unparalleled way.
 The leaders and visionaries of today and tomorrow will benefit enormously from a serious foundation and prioritization of the liberal arts and humanities.

 2. What is Perspectives?